17 Places to Visit in Thailand Not To Be Missed

 - Best Mid-range Hotel: Norn Nung Len Cafe’&Hostel

 📍 Google Maps | Pai Website | 👉 Browse Pai Hotels on Booking

 Bamboo huts, hippie cafes and restaurants with popular activities such as hiking, mountain biking and rafting available along the river running through the centre.

 Further out of town, there are caves ripe for exploration that you can enter to see Buddha statues and more!

-To get around and explore further afield and see beautiful rice paddies along quiet country roads as well as outer lying Wats, rental of a push bike or scooter is highly recommended and there are plenty of places to hire from.
+To get around and explore further afield and enjoy beautiful rice paddies along quiet country roads as well as outer lying Wats, rental of a push bike or scooter is highly recommended and there are plenty of rental agencies to hire from.

 8. Mae Hong Son